xehuq/ObfuscatorDoJ/README.md

 //

 Various other projects are hosted on the Roblox platform, I obviously cannot put these on github as all of them I was contracted on.
-These are lua specific.
+These are lua specific, and only a fraction of the games I have worked on.

+These are projects I am currently on.

 https://www.roblox.com/groups/12425385/NapoIeonic-Wars#!/about - over 4 Million visits